Lagoa Mangueira

 Lagoa Mangueira is a lagoon located in the state of the Rio Grande Do Sul, in southern Brazil.

 Lagoa Mangueira is 123 kilometers long and has a total area of 800 square kilometers.
-It is located in the municipality of Santa Vitória do Palmar.
-It is more than 500 kilometers from the state capital, Porto Alegre, almost on the border with Uruguay, with no urban concentrations nearby.
+It is located in the municipality of Santa Vitória do Palmar and contains the southernmost point of Brazil.
+It is more than 500 kilometers from the state capital, Porto Alegre, almost on the border with Uruguay, with no urban concentrations nearby except for Santa Vitória do Palmar.